MichielDerhaeg/build-linux/README.md

 These are the arguments passed to your kernel when it's booted.
 The 'root' option tells our kernel which device holds the root filesystem that needs to be mounted at '/'.
 The kernel needs to know this or it won't be able to boot.
-There are different ways of identifying your the root filesystem.
+There are different ways of identifying your root filesystem.
 Using a UUID is a good way because it is a unique identifier for the filesystem generated when you do ``mkfs``.
 The issue with using this is that the kernel doesn't really support it because it depends on the implementation of the filesystem.
-This works on your system because it uses an initramfs.
-But we can't use it now.
+This works on your system because it uses an initramfs, but we can't use it now.
 We could do ``root=/dev/sda1``, this will probably work but it has some other problems.
-The 'a' in 'sda' is can depend on the order the bios will load the disk and this can change when you add a new disk or sometimes the order can change randomly.
+The 'a' in 'sda' depends on the order the bios will load the disk and this can change when you add a new disk, or for a variety of other reasons.
 Or when you use a different type of interface/disk it can be something entirely different.
 So we need something more robust.
 I suggest we use the PARTUUID.
 It's a unique id for the partition (and not the filesystem like UUID) and this is a